websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **Plugins**: Installing additional plugins for the web server is not supported.

-* **Resource Allocation**: The web server has 2 vCPUs and 512 MB of memory.
+* **Resource Allocation**: The web server has 2 vCPUs and 512 MB of memory by default.
 This may result in slower response times for large uploads or downloads.
-This may change depending on your subscription plan.
+Your subscription plan determines the specific resource allocation for the service.

 ## Continuous Integration Service